chicio/chicio.github.io/_posts/2018-01-31-blender-tutorial-1-user-interface.md

 ---

-If you like computer graphics, at some point during your studies in the field you will want to learn to use a 3D content creation software.
+If you like computer graphics, at some point during your studies you will want to learn to use a 3D content creation software.
 That's why I started to study Blender, the most beautiful and famous open source 3D software available for free in the market.
 In this series of posts I will guide you through its features with some tutorials and references list.
 At the time of this writing the available version of Bender used for this tutorials is the 2.79.
-All the tutorial are written while using Blender on a Mackbook Pro.
+All the tutorial are written using Blender on a MacBook Pro.
 Let's start from the user interface.

-The default layout is composed of individual panels, and inside each one of them you can find an editor.
-The main editor are:
+The default layout is composed of individual panels, and inside each one of them we can find an editor.
+The main editors are:

 * **info editor**, in the top left part of the screen.
 It contains the main menu of blender.
-It contains also a layout switcher, to quickly change the layout of Blender based on your needs (animation, modeling...) and a renderer switcher, to select the renderer engine.
+It contains also a layout switcher, to quickly change the layout of Blender based on our needs (animation, modeling...) and a renderer switcher, to select the renderer engine.
 * **outliner editor**, it contains a list of all the objects in the scene.
 * **properties editor**, it contains the properties of an object.
 It is context specific, so its content will change accordingly to the selected object.
 It contains also a lot of context specific tabs with specific properties for different context.
 * **timeline and animation editor**, used to create and modify animation
-* **viewport**, that contains the 3D window in which your scene is shown and where you can add, remove or modify objects.
+* **viewport**, that contains the 3D window in which our scene is shown and where we can add, remove or modify objects.

 ![blender ui editors](/assets/images/posts/blender-ui-1-editors.jpg "blender ui editors")

-You can switch a panel from one editor to another by clicking on the icon that shows the current editor selected: a list with all the available editors will be shown and you can choose one of them.
+We can switch a panel from one editor to another by clicking on the icon that shows the current editor selected: a list with all the available editors will be shown and we can choose one of them.

 ![blender ui switch editor](/assets/images/posts/blender-ui-2-switch-editor.jpg "blender ui switch editor")

-On the left side of the viewport you can find a series of tabs that contains some operations, tools and actions you can apply to the 3D window content.
-This tabs will change based on the fact that you selected or not an object and also based on which type of object you selected.
-You can also show the object properties sub-panel by clicking the plus (+) button on the right.
-That sub-panel gives you some information about the object you selected in the 3D window.
+On the left side of the viewport we can find a series of tabs that contain some operations, tools and actions we can apply to the 3D window content.
+This tabs will change based on the fact that we selected or not an object and also based on which type of object we selected.
+We can also show the object properties sub-panel by clicking the plus (+) button on the right.
+That sub-panel gives us some information about the object we selected in the 3D window.
- At the bottom of the 3D window you can find the 3D manipulator widget, that allows you to scale, rotate and translate object with the mouse drag.
+ At the bottom of the 3D window we can find the 3D manipulator widget, that allows us to scale, rotate and translate object with the mouse drag.
- Then we have the layer switcher, that will let you create layered scene (we will talk about layers in a future post).
+ Then we have the layer switcher, that will let us create layered scene (we will talk about layers in a future post).
  We have also the viewport shading button, that let use choose the desired type of visualization we want for our
  scene: